QuickBooks Payroll vs ADP Run: Which One Is Right for You?

 **Additional fees may apply.

 Takeaway: QuickBooks and ADP Run are both popular and well-regarded payroll systems.
 ADP is pricier but more flexible, offering HR and more personalized assistance, making it a good choice for businesses needing more than payroll software.
-QuickBooks, on the other hand, is easy-to-use but has limited integrations and HR features, making it ideal if you need just payroll.
+On the other hand, QuickBooks is easy-to-use but has limited integrations and HR features, making it ideal if you need just payroll.

 When neither QuickBooks nor ADP Run works for you, we recommend Rippling, especially if you’re uncertain about getting HR or payroll software or a professional employer organization (PEO).
-It is best for businesses planning to scale and provides users with the option to turn the PEO service off yet still access the HR and payroll system.
+It is best for businesses planning to scale and allows users to turn the PEO service off yet still access the HR and payroll system.

 Are you unsure what provider is right for you?
 Answer this three-question quiz and find one that best fits your business’ needs.